 Informants are people who provide information about suspected criminal activity to law enforcement.
 There are multiple ways that an informant may be involved.
 We’ve seen citizen informants, confidential informants, and jailhouse informants.
 Any of these informants can give the police the ammunition they need to pursue a search warrant, and any one of them can provide testimony in a legal proceeding.

 Fortunately, we can often attack the reliability of these informants.
 However, the law surrounding informants is complicated.
 It is important to work with a skilled attorney who can properly advise you on these issues.
-We know how to get possession charges dismissed, so contact our office today.
+The Cohen Defense Group can help you defend drug possession charges.
+Contact us to get help today.

 Drug laws change often.
 It’s important to work closely with a skilled attorney who is familiar with drug laws.
-We have often been successful at having drug charges dismissed.
-Our office has experienced drug attorneys who know how to defend drug charges, and can work on strategies to help you either beat your drug charge—or divert you from the criminal justice system.
+Our office has experienced drug attorneys who can help you defend your drug charge.

 Contact us to get help with your drug case today.
 We help clients in Roseville, Rocklin, Auburn, and the surrounding areas, and we will be pleased to help you, too.